-Businesses may also face conflicts regarding real estate deals and transactions.
+Clients may also face conflicts regarding real estate deals and transactions.
 If you lease the land on which your business operates, ensuring that you will be able to continue enjoying the space is critical to your business’ viability.
-Lease agreements with businesses can be complicated, involving multi-year conditions and terms governing whether or not the business has the right to re-lease the property at the expiration of the original lease term.
+Lease agreements can be complicated, involving multi-year conditions and terms governing whether or not the business has the right to re-lease the business at the expiration of the original lease term.
 Many businesses find themselves in trouble after failing to thoroughly read and understand the terms of a lease agreement.
-An experienced business litigation lawyer can help Marin County businesses navigate a tricky leasing dispute.
+An experienced business litigation lawyer can help you navigate a tricky leasing dispute.

 Another common dispute that may arise related to partnerships involve an alleged breach of fiduciary duty.
 This is a set of obligations that require acting in good faith, fairness, honesty, and loyalty, among other things.
 For example, partners in a partnership must further the common benefit of all partners in actions that they take related to the partnership.
 They may not engage in self-dealing that benefits their personal interests at the expense of the partnership, and they must refrain from becoming involved in conflicts of interest.
 Partners may not make secret profits but instead must inform the other partners and get their consent when a transaction involving the partnership would give them a personal benefit.
 Candid disclosures are also important when a partnership is being sold.
 If a certain partner would obtain a greater benefit than the other partners, that partner must inform the others of that benefit.